Hay Festival gives Welsh writers a stage

 Hopwood read two poems by Hedd Wyn and offered her own response to the works.

-"The request was quite specific, to look at a poem from that period and to write a new poem in response.
+"The request was quite specific, to look at a poem from that period and to write a new poem in response," she said.

 "Both poems are explicitly anti-war, but their message, alas, is as relevant today as it was then."

-Mererid Hopwood is one of a number of successful Welsh writers to appear at the Hay Festival.
+Hopwood is one of a number of successful Welsh writers to appear at the Hay Festival.

 She said the event's role as a Welsh festival needed to be celebrated.

-"As soon as you walk in to the field a new world seems to be created for you.
+"As soon as you walk in to the field a new world seems to be created for you," she said.

-"There is something unreal about this world of books, but it is great to have it.
-And really important for me, and so many others here, that the authors and the visitors, the readers, realise that this is in Wales.
-And that we are very glad about that."
+"There is something unreal about this world of books, but it is great to have it, and really important for me, and so many others here, that the authors and the visitors, the readers, realise that this is in Wales and that we are very glad about that."